IBM-Bluemix-Docs/ComposeForJanusGraph/dashboard-overview.md

 ## Connection Strings

-Connection Strings can be used by some client libraries and contain all the information needed for other libraries to connect.
-You can find out how to use a Connection String to connect to your service in [Connecting an external application](./connecting-external.html).

-You'll find each Connection String for your service in a different tab in the _Connection Strings_ panel.
+Connection Strings are used to connect to your JanusGraph deployment.
+Detailed information about connecting is on the [Connecting with HTTP and WebSockets](./connecting-http-websockets) and the [Connecting with the Gremlin Console](./connecting-gremlin-console) pages.

 ### Session

 You can use a session URI to get an authorization token that is valid for 60 minutes.
-You should use the provided token when making calls to the deployment using the HTTPS or Websocket URIs.
+Use the provided token when you make calls to the deployment with the HTTPS or Websocket URIs.

 ### HTTPS

-This is the fundamental connection string for a JanusGraph deployment.
-To use an HTTPS connection string you need to provide the admin user credentials to connect to the server.
-For details on how to use HTTPs, see [Creating and Traversing a Graph using HTTPs](./tutorial-https.html).
+HTTPS is the fundamental connection string for a JanusGraph deployment.
+To use an HTTPS connection string, you need to provide the admin user credentials to connect to the server.

 ### Websocket

 The Websocket URIs can be used to establish a long-running session with the JanusGraph deployment.
-They are prefixed `wss:` to denote that the connections will be HTTPS secured.
-These connection strings require that basic authentication be used with the admin user credentials to connect to the server.
+They are prefixed `wss:` to denote that the connections are HTTPS secured.
+These connection strings require basic authentication to be used with the admin user credentials to connect to the server.

-There are a number of libraries for JanusGraph that use WebSockets as their connection to the server; to work with {{site.data.keyword.composeForJanusGraph}} they must be able to do basic authentication and use WSS (secure WebSockets over TLS).
+A number of libraries for JanusGraph use WebSockets as their connection to the server.
+To work with {{site.data.keyword.composeForJanusGraph}}, they must be able to do basic authentication and use WSS (secure WebSockets over TLS).

 ### Gremlin Console YAML

-You can use either of the configurations provided to connect to {{site.data.keyword.composeForJanusGraph}} using the Gremlin Console.
-For details on how to use the Gremlin Console YAML, see [Creating and Traversing a Graph using Gremlin Console](./tutorial-gremlin-console.html).
+You can use either of the configurations that are provided to connect to your deployment with the Gremlin Console.

 ## Instance Administration API